 Well-formed XML document.
-An XML document that conforms to the syntax requirements of XML.
+A well-formed XML document is one that conforms to the syntax requirements of XML.
 A well-formed XML document may or may not be a valid document with respect to a particular XML schema.

-XML.
-Extensible Markup Language.
+XHTML.
+Extensible HyperText Markup Language.